MHG6253 - Souterrain - Uamh Nan Ramh, Raasay

 Full Description

-A souterrain about 120+m long was visited in 1773 by Johnstone in 'Journey to the Western Isles' and in Boswell's 'Tour of the Hebrides', quote "A little from the shore, westward, is a kind of subterranian house.
-There has been a natural fissure or separation of rock running towards the sea which has been roofed over with long stones, and above them turf has been laid."
+Uamh nan Ramh was visited in 1786 by J Boswell in his 'Tour of the Hebrides': "A little from the shore, westward, is a kind of subterranian house.
+There has been a natural fissure or separation of rock running towards the sea which has been roofed over with long stones, and above them turf has been laid.
+In that place the inhabitants used to keep their oars." <2>

 The souterrain lies on a craggy mound, covered in small shrubs and trees 2.5m west of the main Inverarish-Clachan road, opposite the old Post Office.
 The site overlooks a small burn running from Loch a'Mhuilinn, to the south.
 It is formed by roofing a natural fissure with large lintels but in places these are supported by built up sides of stone where the fissure sides are too low.
 There is a small break in the passage roof 6-7m from the entrance where a lintel is missing.
 However, this has been used as a rubbish tip which blocks further access to the passage.
 The passage carries on for another 7-8m before it terminates where a large lintel has fallen in, it may have went further.